awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

    Microsoft SQL Server 2012 - 11.0.2100.60 (X64)
    ```

-## Security Group Considerations<a name="USER_ConnectToMicrosoftSQLServerInstance.Security"></a>
+## Security group considerations<a name="USER_ConnectToMicrosoftSQLServerInstance.Security"></a>

 To connect to your DB instance, your DB instance must be associated with a security group\.
 This security group contains the IP addresses and network configuration that you use to access the DB instance\.
 You might have associated your DB instance with an appropriate security group when you created your DB instance\.
 If you assigned a default, no\-configured security group when you created your DB instance, your DB instance firewall prevents connections\.

 In some cases, you might need to create a new security group to enable access\.
 If so, the type of security group to create depends on what Amazon EC2 platform your DB instance is on\.
-To determine your platform, see [Determining Whether You Are Using the EC2\-VPC or EC2\-Classic Platform](USER_VPC.FindDefaultVPC.md)\.
+To determine your platform, see [Determining whether you are using the EC2\-VPC or EC2\-Classic platform](USER_VPC.FindDefaultVPC.md)\.
 In general, if your DB instance is on the EC2\-Classic platform, you create a DB security group\.
 If your DB instance is on the VPC platform, you create a VPC security group\.

-For instructions on creating a new security group, see [Controlling Access with Security Groups](Overview.RDSSecurityGroups.md)\.
-For a topic that walks you through the process of setting up rules for your VPC security group, see [Tutorial: Create an Amazon VPC for Use with a DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
+For instructions on creating a new security group, see [Controlling access with security groups](Overview.RDSSecurityGroups.md)\.
+For a topic that walks you through the process of setting up rules for your VPC security group, see [Tutorial: Create an Amazon VPC for use with a DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.

 After you have created the new security group, modify your DB instance to associate it with the security group\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 You can enhance security by using SSL to encrypt connections to your DB instance\.
-For more information, see [Using SSL with a Microsoft SQL Server DB Instance](SQLServer.Concepts.General.SSL.Using.md)\.
+For more information, see [Using SSL with a Microsoft SQL Server DB instance](SQLServer.Concepts.General.SSL.Using.md)\.

-## Troubleshooting Connections to Your SQL Server DB Instance<a name="USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting"></a>
+## Troubleshooting connections to your SQL Server DB instance<a name="USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting"></a>

 The following table shows error messages that you might encounter when you attempt to connect to your SQL Server DB instance\.
-For more information on connection issues, see [Can't Connect to Amazon RDS DB Instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.
+For more information on connection issues, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.

 ****